masesgroup/PLCOnNet/README.md

 This project aims to create a set of libraries and tools to direct access, from .NET, all the features available in the [PLC4X](https://plc4x.apache.org) since, as stated in [PLC4X GitHub repository](https://github.com/apache/plc4x), the support for C# was abandoned.
 And, still in [PLC4X protocols page](https://plc4x.apache.org/plc4x/latest/users/protocols/index.html), the main supported languages are Java and Go.
-This project mutuated the name of the PLC4X support for .NET and implements almost all Java classes in .NET giving to a developer the same experience programming with Java.
+This project mutuated the name of the PLC4X support for .NET and implements almost all Java classes in .NET giving to a developer the same programming experience of Java.
 The following snippets demonstrate the comparison between the [Java code](https://plc4x.apache.org/plc4x/latest/users/getting-started/plc4j.html) and the C# counterpart offered from this project.

 1. Initialization